Nahlah Ayed

-Nahlah Ayed (Arabic: نهله عَايِد) is a Canadian journalist, who is currently the host of the academic documentary program Ideas on CBC Radio One and formerly a foreign correspondent with CBC News.
+Nahlah Ayed (Arabic: نهله عَايِد) is a Canadian journalist.
+She is currently the host of the academic documentary program Ideas on CBC Radio One and formerly a foreign correspondent with CBC News.
 Prior to that, she worked as a parliamentary correspondent with The Canadian Press.
 Her global reporting has garnered multiple awards, both domestic and international.

 Early life

 Ayed was born in Winnipeg, Manitoba, in 1970 to Palestinian parents.
 The couple had immigrated to Canada in 1966 and lived in suburban Winnipeg until Ayed was six years old.
-Ayed’s mother gave the children lessons in Arabic at home.
+Ayed's mother gave the children lessons in Arabic at home.
 The Ayed family moved to a Palestinian refugee camp in Amman, Jordan, where their relatives lived, to become acquainted with them and their culture.
 The family stayed there for seven years before moving back to Winnipeg in 1983.

 After completing high school in Winnipeg, Ayed pursued a Bachelor of Science in genetics and a master’s degree in interdisciplinary studies at the University of Manitoba.
 Her time as a writer with the student newspaper at the university led her to the Master of Journalism program at Carleton University in Ottawa, where she also worked as a freelance writer for the Ottawa Citizen newspaper.
 Shortly after graduating, Ayed began working as a parliamentary correspondent for The Canadian Press in 1997.